Ramla Ali: Writing

+Filmmaking

+Ali and her husband, writer-director Richard Moore, run the independent production company 786 Films.
+Their directorial debut, the short film How to Hide It, follows a young Muslim woman, played by Ali, who reluctantly buys a lottery ticket, wins the EuroMillions jackpot, and faces a spiritual and moral reckoning as a result.
+Ali and Moore co-wrote and co-directed the film, which was executive produced by Idris Elba and Sabrina Elba.
+It has screened at over 36 international film festivals including the prestigious HollyShorts, Palm Springs ShortFest, Sydney International Film Festival and the Minneapolis–St. Paul International Film Festival, where it was included in the East African showcase "What We Carry".

+Ali and Moore have served as executive producers on In the Shadows since the film was first set up, and remained attached throughout its seven years in development.
+The biographical feature, based on Ali's life and produced by Lee Magiday and Madeleine Sanderson for Film4, is now in production with Jasmine Jobson cast as Ali; Finn Cole also stars.

+Ali and Moore's debut feature, Not Like Us, was an independently financed British romantic comedy shot on location in East London, starring Sabrina Elba as Amina Hassan, and Edmund Clarke, played by Ashley Thomas; Sofia Oxenham also stars.
+Ali and Moore co-wrote and co-directed the film, drawing on their own experience as an intercultural couple; production wrapped in July 2026.

 Campaigning and advocacy

 Ali helped set up Somalia's boxing federation in Mogadishu and became the first boxer to have represented Somalia in the Women's World Championships, held in New Delhi, India.

 In January 2018, Ali launched The Sisters Club, a charitable initiative created to provide spaces for Muslim women and minorities to learn and enjoy boxing in the U.K. Subsequently, the initiative expanded to also welcome women who have experienced sexual assault or domestic violence to learn self-defence.
 The charity partnered with brands Nike, Sports Direct & Everlast to expand its program in 2021, enabling it to reach more women across the country.

 Ali committed to giving 25 percent of her first year's earnings as a professional to Black Lives Matter charities.

 Personal life

 Ali moved to England from Somalia as a refugee from the Somali Civil War.
 When Ali was a toddler, her brother was killed at the age of 12 by a mortar when playing outside, prompting the family to leave for the UK via Kenya.
 She started boxing as a teenager in an effort to lose weight.

+Ali is married to filmmaker Richard Moore, with whom she co-founded 786 Films.